cfbanks/pizza/README.md

 In 2016 I got by first backyard pizza oven, the Uuni (now Ooni) 2S.
 Since then, I have enjoyed making pizzas with friends and family.
 Now that these ovens are becoming more common, I have had multiple people ask me about recipes and the techniques I use, so I have decided to compile them into this online resource so they are easier to share.
 I hope you enjoy!

+- A side note before we get into this:

+    If you prefer a video of how to do everything, I recently came across this YouTube video that I really like.
+His techniques are a little bit different from what I share here, but I think he has done more pizza research than me so you may want to try his technique as well some time.
+I will be giving it a try in the future.
+He also gives some tips on making a pizza if you only have a regular home oven instead of a dedicated pizza oven that can get to the higher temperatures that you need.
+Here is the link to the video: [https://youtu.be/l0nAMbbYziI](https://youtu.be/l0nAMbbYziI "great pizza video").
+If you have about 30 minutes some time to watch it, you will learn a lot

 ___